ekernf01/ekernf01.github.io/_posts/2025-05-05-guiding-questions.md

 ### Virtual cells

 So we tried GRN inference and the result is extremely messy.
 Can we still get some value out of a messy network with lots of wrong answers but also enrichment of right answers?
 People claim to make useful cell state predictions with a messy first-draft motif-based network ([CellOracle](https://www.nature.com/articles/s41586-022-05688-9), [scKINETICS](https://academic.oup.com/bioinformatics/article/39/Supplement_1/i394/7210448?login=false)) or a curated functional similarity network ([GEARS](https://www.nature.com/articles/s41587-023-01905-6), [CODEX](https://pmc.ncbi.nlm.nih.gov/articles/PMC11211812/)) or no network at all ([PRESCIENT](https://www.nature.com/articles/s41467-021-23518-w), [GeneFormer](https://www.nature.com/articles/s41586-023-06139-9)).

 There is [tons of modeling diversity here](https://ekernf01.github.io/perturbation-methods) and there are lots of open questions.
 In fact, here's a [list of guiding questions](https://github.com/ekernf01/perturbation_benchmarking/blob/main/guiding_questions.txt) that I maintained and extended for several years during my Ph.D.

-- What is the best computational/statistical framework for predicting unseen perturbations of the transcriptome, and what characteristics of that framework are important to its performance?
-    - How important is the specific choice of ML method (e.g. ridge regression, LASSO, kernel regression, neural nets, boosted trees/random forests)?
-    - How dense are the network structures that best predict expression following new perturbations?
-        - How harshly should we prune features?
-        - Should we allow non-TF regulators?
-    - How does handling of time affect performance?
-        - For dynamic models, is RNA velocity better or worse than modeling based on sample collection time?
-        - Is it better to match each treatment to the nearest control (estimating total effects), or match each treatment to itself and assume steady state (estimating direct effects)?
-Is it better to predict results after a single iteration of the model, or a few, or many (steady state)?
-How do these decisions interact?
-    - How much are causal effects or causal structures shared across different cell types?
-        - Do estimators treating cell types as "separate", "identical", or "similar" work best?
-        - Can transfer learning or pre-training approaches such as GeneFormer improve causal effect predictions?
-    - About existing drafts of causal networks affecting transcription:
-        - Do most regulators have similar effects across all their targets?
-        - Do cell-type-specific draft networks work better on the corresponding cell types?
-        - What’s the best way to use a given network?
-Does GEARS beat causal inference approaches?
-        - Do some sources of network structures work better than others?
-        - Even if we can't get quantitative fold estimates, do networks predict which genes will change and which stay the same?
-        - Given gene expression, do existing networks predict which genes were perturbed (DoRothEA copycat)?
-    - How do existing methods compare on common tasks?
-        - How do CellOracle, scKinetics, Dictys, PRESCIENT, RNAForecaster, and simple baselines compare?
-    - What method of imposing low-rank structure works best, if any?
-        - Does DCD-FG work?
-        - Leaving aside causal inference or held-out perturbations, does low-rank structure also help learn fold changes for perturbations, as in FR-Perturb?
-    - What method of measuring TF activity works best?
-    - What types of data contain more useful signal?
-How do mundane details (e.g. data splitting) affect apparent performance?
-        - Which is more useful: lots of perturbations, or wild-type time-series data?
-        - Does pseudobulk aggregation or metacell aggregation or averaging of replicates hurt performance?
-        - How does variable gene selection affect apparent performance?
-        - Is the main problem statistical generalization, or causal identification?
-Specifically, is it harder when the perturbations in the test set do not appear in the training set, or is it just as hard with a simple random split?
-        - How do different data splits affect performance (50-50 vs 90-10, different seeds)?
-        - Some evaluations require revealing all the test data to the predictor -- for instance, any evaluation of heldout data log likelihood.
-Does this make the task substantially easier?
-    - Why does everything fail?
-Would similar evaluations work if cascading effects were much larger than noise, or if models were correctly specified?
-- Different model assumptions imply different amounts of perturbations are needed to identify network structure.
-What do our results imply about identifiability?
-- Is it possible to obtain calibrated predictive intervals for expression profiles after unseen perturbations?
-    - What are the biggest drivers of uncertainty?
-        - Measurement noise?
-        - Network structure?
-        - Causal effect size & direction?
-        - Systematic errors such as samples failing sequencing or off-target CRISPR effects?
-- What makes some genes easier to predict and others harder?

 I chased after too many of these questions during the super-customizable [PEREGGRN project](https://github.com/ekernf01/perturbation_benchmarking), leaving myself a little overextended.
-The [main result](https://www.biorxiv.org/content/10.1101/2023.07.28.551039v2) was that simple baselines usually worked best, preventing us from obtaining meaningful answers to many of our questions.
+But the [main result](https://www.biorxiv.org/content/10.1101/2023.07.28.551039v2) was that simple baselines usually worked best, preventing us from obtaining meaningful answers to many of our questions.
 [Many others are finding similar results](https://ekernf01.github.io/perturbation-benchmarks).
 So this didn't work out either.

 ### Lessons